arsam31/SAAC02-Notes/README.md

 - Always use cool downs to avoid rapid scaling.
 - Try and use more smaller instances to allow granularity.
 - You should use ALB with autoscaling groups.
-- ASG defines when and where, Launch Template defines what.
+- IMPORTANT: ASG defines when and where, Launch Template defines what. (when to add instance, where to add instance, what parameters to add)

 ### Network Load Balancer (NLB)